The Reckless Love of God

 steadfast love

 Let’s talk about the two ideas that make up this steadfast love.
-It is hard for me to understand everlasting, enduring, forever.
+It is hard for me to understand everlasting, enduring, or forever.
 We live in a world that doesn’t last.
 What is the oldest thing that you have in your home?
 A pair of shoes?
 A winter coat?
 Pictures in a scrapbook from a long time ago?
 We buy things knowing they will break.
 Family members may be with us for years.
 But children leave home and we see them on occasion.
-However, things change.
+Things always change.
 Life goes on, right?

 I used to not understand when people became so upset when a pet died.
 I am not a “pet person.”
-But I have come to realize a part the connection is the length of time and the consistency of presence.
+But I have come to realize a part of the connection is the length of time and the consistency of presence.
 The pet has been through a lot with you.
 There is a reason we call them faithful friends.
-It is difficult for me to wrap my mind around “everlasting.”
+But it is difficult for me to wrap my mind around “everlasting.”

 We also sort of understand the love of God.
 I nodded my head when the incredible book by Francis Chan ran across my desk.
 He called it “Crazy Love.”
 It was my first exposure to Chan and I thought yes – crazy captures the essence of God’s love.
 Bethel Music produced a praise song that many of us are comfortable singing